CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/Setup.md

 Make sure the water supply is on and you are ready to cut.
+Go to the [Cutting](https://cid.friendscentral.org/wazer/transfer/index.html) section.